ashish911in/Datatalks_MLZoomCamp_2025_MidtermProj/README.md

 ## Optional Libraries are
 1. KaggleHub

-## Dataset
-The data I have is solar radation csv file.

-## Target
-To predict or calculate solar radiation based on other features

 ## Variable pre-start entries
 A properties file or a json file containing following entries (at least):
 1. Data from URL or no
 2. Data file location (URL or local dir path)
 3. Data file name
+4. Target Feature name and type

+## Current progress
+Learning how to do stuff locally

+## Current Situation
+Not sure if the dataset I have selected is worth it.
+Still researching.
+May switch dataset

+## Next step
+TBA

+## Dataset
+The dataset I have so far is
+    Date:'solar radation'
+    Filetype: 'csv'
+    Description: 'will be added'

+## Target
+To predict or calculate solar radiation based on other features